Clan Dundas: 18th century and Jacobite risings

 William Dundas of Kincavel was the ancestor of the Dundas of Blair Castle branch of the clan.
 He was a Jacobite who was imprisoned for his part in the Jacobite rising of 1715.

 Sir David Dundas was born in Edinburgh in 1735 and went on to become commander-in-chief of the British Army in 1809.

 Modern history

-The twenty-eighth chief of Clan Dundas was Admiral Sir Charles Dundas of Dundas who was an Aide-de-camp to King George V and the principal naval transport officer during World War I.
+The twenty-eighth chief of Clan Dundas was Admiral Sir Charles Hope Dundas who was an Aide-de-camp to King George V and the principal naval transport officer during World War I.

 His son, Adam Duncan Dundas of Dundas (1903–1951), succeeded as 29th Chief in 1924.
 He was commissioned into 71st (Forth) Heavy Anti-Aircraft Regiment, Royal Artillery of the Territorial Army in 1938 and served as a battery commander during World War II, OC of the 228th H.A.A.
 Battery, 175th H.A.A.
 Regiment in Gibraltar, ending the war with the rank of major.